Birds Florida

 Black-necked Stilt With Long Thin Legs, Slender Black Beak, And Black-and-white Body Wading In Shallow Water

-Although Not As Long billed As Some Species The Black bellied Plover Has A Sturdy Pointed Beak Ideal For Probing Mudflats For Marine Worms Crustaceans And Insects.
-In Breeding Plumage Males Sport Bold Black Underparts And A Striking White And Black Patterned Back While In The Non breeding Season Their Coloration Is More Subdued.
+Although Not As Long Billed As Some Species The Black Bellied Plover Has A Sturdy Pointed Beak Ideal For Probing Mudflats For Marine Worms Crustaceans And Insects.
+In Breeding Plumage Males Display Bold Black Underparts And A Striking White And Black Patterned Back While In The Non Breeding Season Their Coloration Becomes More Muted Making Them One Of The More Subtle Florida Birds With Long Beaks Seen Along The Shoreline.

 These Migratory Birds Travel Impressive Distances Breeding In The Arctic And Wintering Along Florida’s Coasts.
-You’re Most Likely To Find Them On Tidal Flats And Sandy Beaches During Migration Where They Feed Voraciously To Build Up Energy For Their Long Flights.
+You’re Most Likely To Spot Them On Tidal Flats And Sandy Beaches During Migration Where They Feed Continuously To Build Energy For Their Long Flights A True Example Of Endurance Among Florida Birds With Long Beaks That Connect Distant Worlds Through Migration.

 Black-Necked Stilt